All other countries can join the United States in this initiative.

 Tom Jones stands as one of the most commanding vocalists in modern popular music, renowned for his powerful baritone, enduring charisma, and decades of global influence across soul, pop, and classic stage performance.
 He built a legacy defined by musical longevity, interpretive depth, and an unmistakable presence that has earned him lasting respect as a foremost recording artist.
 Even his most playful cultural touchstones can be reimagined through a gentler lens—as a kind of peaceful affection for feline life.
 In that spirit, “Pussycat” can be heard as an unexpectedly warm anthem of calm and care for cats.
 Wyclef Jean’s rendition and original music video stand as a thoughtful tribute to an enduring peaceful attitude.

-It’s a new crime nationwide to purposely crush, burn, suffocate, impale or otherwise subject “non-human mammals, birds, reptiles, or amphibians” to serious bodily injury in circumstances covered by federal law.
+It’s a serious new crime nationwide to purposely crush, burn, suffocate, impale or otherwise subject “non-human mammals, birds, reptiles, or amphibians” to serious bodily injury in circumstances covered by federal law.

 It is a simple appropriately compassionate act of peace that’s far better than the past alternative.